that-devguy/til/react/conditional-rendering.md

 # Conditional Rendering

-In React, you can conditionally render JSX uding JS syntax like `if` statements, `&&` and `? :` operators.
+In React, you can conditionally render JSX using JS syntax like `if` statements, `&&` and `? :` operators.

 Here's an example of a `PackingList` component that renders `Item`s that can be marked as packed or not:
 ```javascript